 WHAT IS HAIR POROSITY?

-Porosity refers to how well your hair is able to absorb and hold moisture.
-Porosity is usually determined by your genetics but there are some external factors that can alter your hair porosity such as heat and chemical processing.
-I personally believe knowing your hair porosity can be a major game-changer for you in your natural hair journey.
+Porosity refers to how well your hair can absorb and hold moisture.
+Porosity is usually determined by your genetics but some external factors can alter your hair porosity such as heat and chemical processing.
+I believe knowing your hair porosity can be a major game-changer for you in your natural hair journey.
 As I mentioned before it can help you choose the right products to keep your hair well-moisturized, strong and shiny.

 3 DIFFERENT TYPES OF HAIR POROSITY

 CHARACTERISTICS OF LOW POROSITY HAIR